katherinesalazar/resume/README.md

 # Resume
-Take a look at my resume experience, education and professional memberships.
+Take a look at my resume for professional experience, education and professional memberships.